eeelbrens/frieren-everforest/README.md

 # frieren-everforest (personal dotfiles based on everforest base16)
+> [!NOTE]
+> I use [this setup now](https://github.com/eeelbrens/doppio-everforest).
+This repo is kept around for those who like this kind of aesthetics (rowdy vs simple wallpaper setups).

 This is my second "dotfiled" rice so far.
 In a way, it can be considered a direct successor to my [previous setup](https://github.com/eeelbrens/purple-nordic-dotfiles).

 ## Previews